 Project management apps like Trello or Asana can help you stay on top of tasks and easily delegate new items to team members.
 And if you are looking to hold a virtual meeting that requires collaboration, try Miro, an online whiteboard platform designed for distributed teams.

 Offer company training and support

 The value of company training lies in its ability to empower employees.
 When your team feels empowered, knowledgeable and confident, it can make them feel more comfortable to voice ideas.
 Most subscription tools or software providers offer free company training so that businesses can get the most out of the product.
 Consider holding an internal zoom session for a software rep to share the ins and outs of a tool that you use.
 If you have staff who are experts in a certain field, let them present on a topic, so your team can upskill – it might even give the presenter a boost of confidence.

-Ultimately, innovation must be owned and championed by every member of the business.
-While it’s essential for it to have the support of management, often innovation is something that must be powered by frontline staff.
-The idea is to build a culture that encourages action around innovation so that the business is constantly evolving to survive and thrive in an increasingly competitive world.
+Ultimately, innovation must be owned and championed by every member of your business.
+The idea is to build a culture that encourages action around innovation, so that your business evolves constantly and never misses an opportunity to survive and thrive in today’s increasingly competitive world.